pckilgore/roll-it/README.md

  4. Cross-Platform:
     - Make no assumptions about operating system or scheduler.
  5. Small & Fast:
-    - You should never notice it running, which should minimize the consequences of a mid-operation key rotation.
+    - You should never notice it running.
  6. User Facing:
     - Not designed—and should not be used—to rotate server or service keys.